OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-37.md

 My dwelling place will be with them; I will be their God, and they will be My people.

 ## Ezekiel 37:28
-Then the nations will know that I, the Lord, make Israel holy, when My sanctuary is among them forever.’”
+Then the nations will understand that I, the Lord, make Israel holy, when My sanctuary is among them forever.’”